CloudSihmar/introduction-to-kubernetes/ManagingStateWithDeployments.md

 kubectl apply -f nginx-deployment.yaml
 ```

-## Deployment Details
+## Listing Deployments

-In the previous page, we created a new deployment running a particular version of the nginx web server.
+Once created, a Deployment and all of its corresponding objects can be listed.
+The following get command lists all Deployments, Pods, and ReplicaSets.
+If a Pod or ReplicaSet is managed by a Deployment, the name of the object will reflect that connection.

 To generate the YAML file of the newly created objects, do: